twobit/mquery/README.md

 __Arguments__

  * query - [Media type](#media_types) optionally preceded by an [operator](#operators).
- * features - Object of feature/value pairs.
+ * features - Object of [media feature](#media_features)/value pairs.
 Feature can be camelcase so quotes aren't necessary.
 Value may be a function(feature) returning a computed value.

 __Example__